New Jersey Turnpike: Exits 1 to 4 widening

 The NJTA plans to widen the segment of roadway between exits 1 through 4 to six lanes, thus eliminating the final four-lane stretch of mainline roadway.
 Construction is planned to begin in 2025 and be completed in 2032.
 The widening, which has been in the planning stage since 1992, will also involve the replacement or rehabilitation of 55 overpasses, as well as improvements to exits 1 through 4.
-In addition to this, residents, and congressmen, are lobbying for the authority and NJDOT to construct a long-anticipated interchange between the turnpike with Route 42.
-This interchange would relieve tractor trailer traffic on exit 3 (Route 168), which creates massive backups as it is the only exit to Camden, Philadelphia, and southward.
-This proposed interchange will finally have a direct connection to the Atlantic City Expressway, I-76, and I-676.
-It would remove the requirement to travel through long suburban avenues with many traffic signals.
+In addition to this, residents and congressmen are lobbying for the authority and NJDOT to construct a long-anticipated interchange between the turnpike with Route 42.
+This interchange would relieve tractor trailer traffic at exit 3 (Route 168), which creates massive backups as it is the only exit to Camden, Philadelphia, and southward.
+This proposed interchange will finally have a direct connection to the Atlantic City Expressway, I-76, and I-676, eliminating the requirement to travel through long suburban avenues with many traffic signals.